Wednesday, July 9, 2014

 Maryland has never produced a President, so there's no Presidential Birthplace or Presidential Library.
 The closest they've come is Spiro Agnew, Chief Executive of Baltimore County, Governor 1966-69, and Vice President 1969-73.
 But he conducted the office in disgrace, and that's how he resigned.
 There is no historical site honoring him, and his grave in Timonium, in Baltimore County, doesn't get a lot of visitors.

 Don't look for TV locations from Baltimore.
 The best-known series set there are Homicide: Life on the Street and The Wire, and they were mainly set in bad neighborhoods.
 In particular, stay away from the west side, and the neighborhoods to the north, east and south of the Memorial Stadium site.
 (This includes between downtown and the old Stadium site.)

-Baltimore's Sunday games are always 1:35 starts, barring switches due to ESPN Sunday Night Baseball (which, this being the Yankees, could happen).
-All other home games, including Saturday games, are 7:05 starts.
+Baltimore's Sunday games are usually 1:35 starts, barring switches due to ESPN Sunday Night Baseball; while all other home games, including Saturday games, are 7:05 starts.
+This time, however, the Saturday game is a Fox Saturday Baseball game of the week, starting at 4:05; and the Sunday game is on ESPN, at 8:05.
 Good luck, and have fun!